-The following management's discussion and analysis should be read in conjunction with the Company's historical consolidated financial statements and the related notes thereto included in our Form 8-K/A for the year ended December 31, 2011, as amended.
+The following management's discussion and analysis should be read in conjunction with the Company's historical condensed consolidated financial statements and the related notes thereto included in our Current Report on Form 8-K/A for the year ended December 31, 2011, as filed with the SEC on May 11, 2012 (the "Current Report").
 The management's discussion and analysis contains forward-looking statements, such as statements of our plans, objectives, expectations and intentions.
 Any statements that are not statements of historical fact are forward-looking statements.
 When used, the words "believe," "plan," "intend," "anticipate," "target," "estimate," "expect" and the like, and/or future tense or conditional constructions ("will," "may," "could," "should," etc.), or similar expressions, identify certain of these forward-looking statements.
-These forward-looking statements are subject to risks and uncertainties including those under "Risk Factors" in Item 2.01 of our Form 8-K/A, that could cause actual results or events to differ materially from those expressed or implied by the forward-looking statements in this quarterly report.
-The Company's actual results and the timing of events could differ materially from those anticipated in these forward-looking statements as a result of several factors.
+These forward-looking statements are subject to risks and uncertainties including those under "Risk Factors" in Item 2.01 of our Current Report, that could cause actual results or events to differ materially from those expressed or implied by the forwardlooking statements in this quarterly report.
+The Company's actual results and the timing of events could differ materially from those anticipated in these forwardlooking statements as a result of several factors.
 The Company does not undertake any obligation to update forward-looking statements to reflect events or circumstances occurring after the date of this quarterly report.